logo_web_wht

 Arciterra REITs – Complex Investment Product

-According to their website, ArciTerra is a real estate investment and development company that was established to offer quality opportunities in an industry clouded by complexity.
-Non-traded REITs are complex and often risky investments which should only be sold to high-net worth and sophisticated investors.
+According to its website, ArciTerra is a real estate investment and development company that was established to offer quality opportunities in an industry clouded by complexity.
+Non-traded REITs are complex investments and often risky investments which should only be sold to high-net worth and sophisticated investors.

-The White Law Group continues to investigate the liability that FINRA registered brokerage firms may have for improperly selling high-risk REITs, like ArciTerra REITs, to their clients.
+The White Law Group continues to investigate the liability that FINRA registered brokerage firms may have for improperly selling high-risk REITs, like ArciTerra REITs, to its clients.

 Specifically, The White Law Group is investigating the following ArciTerra offerings: